SigmaHQ/sigma-specification/Sigma_specification.md

 - LF for the line break (the Windows native editor uses CR-LF)
 - Indentation of 4 spaces
 - Lowercase keys (e.g. title, id, etc.)
-- Single quotes `'` for strings and numeric values don't use any quotes (if the string contains a single quote, double quotes may be used instead)
+- Strings values use Single quotes `'` .
+If the string contains a single quote, double quotes may be used instead
+- Numeric values don't use any quotes

 Simple Sigma example